-Many people have probably heard of the "Network Bodhisattva," which refers to Cloudflare.
+Speaking of "network bodhisattvas", many people probably know what I'm talking about: Cloudflare.
 Almost all of their products, including but not limited to CDN, KV databases, Pages, and Workers, provide a large amount of free resources and encourage people to use them for free.
-More importantly, the free quota is very high, and small businesses or individual studios can support their business without spending a penny.
+More importantly, the free quota is very high.
+Generally, small businesses or individual studios can support their business without spending a penny.

-Recently, Cloudflare has launched a free AI service, allowing you to build a free and usable AI service directly in their website backend, without servers or domain names, in just a few simple steps.
-This includes translation, text generation, text-to-image generation, and speech recognition.
-This is a wave of benefits, so don't miss out!
+Recently, Cloudflare launched a free AI service, directly in their website backend.
+Without a server or domain name, you can build a free and usable AI service in a few simple steps, including translation, text generation, text-to-image, and speech recognition.
+It's a wave of benefits, don't miss it!

-This article mainly introduces how to build a usable free translation API in the Cloudflare backend, using the m2m100-1.2B model.
-The effect after implementation is as follows:
+This article mainly introduces how to build a free and usable translation API in the Cloudflare backend, using the m2m100-1.2B model.
+The implemented effect is as follows.

 This article mainly includes:

-If you don't have an account yet, click this address to register, it's very simple: https://dash.cloudflare.com/sign-up
+If you don't have an account, click this address to register, which is very simple:

 If you have an account, go directly to login: https://dash.cloudflare.com/login